Poil/puppet-php/README.md

 # PHP
 ## Introduction
-This module is intended to deploy standalone and multiple PHP version.
+This module is intended to deploy standalone and multiple PHP versions/instances.

 ## Parameters
 * repo :